This story is by Palmer Hawkins and won an honorable mention in our 2021 Spring Writing Contest. You can find all the writing contest stories here.

 “No,” Nozomi cried.
 The creature lunged.

 Each sting was a fire that pulsed and raged through her body, consuming her from the inside out.
-She continued screaming long after she lost her voice, the inhuman wails of agony remained constant until the inferno burned out.
+She continued screaming long after she lost her voice, the inhuman wails of agony remaining constant until the inferno burned out.
 The transformation had been excruciating, but a deeper pain came from being trapped inside her own mind while control of her body had been severed.
 The parasite had taken over but Nozomi was along for the ride, without hope, helpless to do anything as she flew to Praesidium Colony with Jones to satiate the primal need to spread.